GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Build a Conversational Analytics agent in BigQuery to interact with your data using natural language.
+Creating a data engineering agent using natural language is nice but what if you could create an agent to talk to your data, without coding, without SQL, and without deployment, and from BigQuery's interface, how cool would that be?
+In this challenge we'll explore BigQuery [Conversational Analytics](https://docs.cloud.google.com/bigquery/docs/conversational-analytics).

 ### Description

 Create and publish an agent called `my_disney_friend` in the BigQuery *Agents* tab.
-Ask it questions like: *"What's the average waiting time per attraction?"*
+Ask it questions like: *what’s the average attendance per attraction, what percentage of positive vs negative reviews* etc.

 ### Success Criteria